aroojjjjjjj/Fakenewsdetection_project/README.md

 - Identified the key predictive variables most related to the target variable (label).
 - Built first baseline regression model.
 - Built first baseline classification models and compared accuracy.
+- Finalized F1 Score as the primary evaluation metric for the Fake News Detection model.